Nyerguds/MobiusMapEditor/README.md

+## Note: I am no longer working on this project.
+This repository still exists for archival purposes and so that people can fork it and continue the project if they wish.

+### Old readme follows:

 ## C&C Tiberian Dawn and Red Alert Map Editor

 An enhanced version of the C&C Tiberian Dawn and Red Alert Map Editor based on the source code released by Electronic Arts.